-Q. Where is the Office of the Bursar and Office of Student Accounts located?
+Q. Where is the Bursar’s Office and Office of Student Accounts located?

 A. We are located at: